InspiryThemes/realhomes-docs/docs/add-gallery-page-modern.md

 # Add Gallery Page

+!!! note
-Note: If you have imported the demo contents XML then this page is already created.
+    If you have imported the demo contents XML then this page is already created.

 Go to **Dashboard → Pages → Add New**